 The eRide is available in a range of builds.
-The top-level Premium spec has a Shimano Dura-Ace Di2, a fully-integrated Syncros Creston SL bar/stem and Syncros Capital carbon wheelset, for a sub-11kg weight – about as light as electric bikes come.
+The top-level Premium spec has a Shimano Dura-Ace Di2 groupset, a fully-integrated Syncros Creston SL bar/stem and Syncros Capital carbon wheelset, for a sub-11kg weight – about as light as electric bikes come.

 Bianchi Aria E-Road

-This power-assisted aero bike is blessed with the great handling offered by its unassisted sister bike, the Bianchi Aria.
+The motor-equipped Bianchi Aria E-Road aero bike is blessed with the same great handling offered by its unassisted sister bike, the Bianchi Aria.

 The Aria E-Road also uses an ebikemotion motor unit at its rear hub, while the 250W/h battery that powers it is concealed within the frame’s down tube.
 This makes for a road bike that appears unassisted, at least to the untrained eye.

-Despite its appetite for speed, the Aria isn’t a boneshaker on rougher surfaces thanks to 28mm tyres.
+Despite its appetite for speed, the Aria isn’t a bone shaker on rougher surfaces, thanks to its 28mm tyres.

-The best compliment we can pay to the Aria is that it works well as a regular bike, it just happens to have a 250-watt boost on tap.
+The best compliment we can pay the Aria is it would work well as a non-assisted bike – it just happens to have a 250-watt boost on tap.